 The nation took swift action to control the virus, closing the Kenyan borders on March 25th when there were just 25 confirmed cases.
 Thanks also to this measure, the situation in Kenya has improved sufficiently to allow overseas visitors to return.

-International flights have been flying to Kenya since August 1st as the country reopened its borders to foreign tourists.
+International airline services have been flying to Kenya since August 1st as the country reopened its borders to foreign tourists.
 Domestic flights, which had also been temporarily halted, restarted as of 15th July.

-Tourism is important to the economy of Kenya, the African nation is welcoming visitors back.
+Tourism is important to the economy of Kenya and the African nation is welcoming visitors back.

-Foreigners who would like to visit the country can now apply for a Kenya visa, travelers have 3 months to enter the country from the issue date.
+Foreigners who would like to visit the country can now apply for a Kenya visa.
+Travelers have 3 months to enter the country from the date of issue.

 Foreign nationals are expected to have a valid passport and a visa in order to travel to Kenya.

-In the health surveillance form, the traveler will be expected to answer to the following questions:
+In the health surveillance form, the traveler will be expected to fill in the following details: